Erin & Service Dog Freedom

 Elaine & Service Dog Rudy

 "Her training...yes, she's a dog, but she's perfect.
 She helps me to get up, to stand up when I fall down.
 She's just everywhere.
 The one thing she has brought to me the most is safety.
 I feel safer now I have her with me.
-I want to thank my family, and my wife, my friends, John and Gerry, Christy, and just everybody who has a part in NEADS.
+I want to thank my family, my friends, John and Gerry, Christy, and just everybody who has a part in NEADS.
 They're all amazing people, and you have no idea how much you have touched my life, Rudy's life, and everywhere we go there's a conversation about NEADS.
 She's an icebreaker, and she's just meant to be.
 I thank you all for standing by my side and helping me to achieve this wonderful dream."

 Louis & Social Dog Moonstone